We served America then, we serve America now.

-“The core values for the department of defense is duty, integrity, ethics, honor, courage and loyalty.
+“The core values for the department of defense are duty, integrity, ethics, honor, courage, and loyalty.
 I wholeheartedly believe that those same core values carry over to the trucking industry.”

 As he continues to grow his career at Knight, McCarroll is currently training to become a professional drone pilot and plans to start a photography business in the future.

 Favorite piece of Navy equipment: Blue Angels - FA - 18, #7, the only Blue Angel that is a two-seater.

 Favorite parts of serving:

 - Having a uniform every day so you never have to pick out an outfit.